sumukhbarve/flagleap/README.md

 **Quick Notes:**
 - The `traits` object can be used to specify user-specific properties.
-- You can define flag-specific rules for trait-drive evaluations.
+- You can define flag-specific rules for trait-driven evaluations.

 ### Pre-Alpha Software